 Ph.D.
 Telecommunications, Université du Québec (INRS), Canada

 M.S.
-Ingénierie des Systèmes Informatiques Communicants, Télécom Bretagne, France
+Ingénierie des Systèmes Informatiques Communicants, Télécom Bretagne (IMT Atlantique), France

 B.S.
 Electrical and Electronics Engineering, Lebanese University, Lebanon

-Passive microwave devices, RF & millimeter-wave transceivers for wireless systems, Antennas, Ultra-wide Band Communications, and Substrate Integrated Circuits.
+Passive microwave devices, RF & millimeter-wave transceivers for wireless systems, Antennas, Filters, UWB Communications, and Substrate Integrated Circuits.

-A. Iqbal, A. Waheed Ahmad, A. Smida, and N. Khaddaj Mallat, “Tunable SIW Bandpass Filters with Improved Upper Stopband Performance”, IEEE Transactions on Circuits and Systems II: Express Briefs, Year: 2019.
+A. Iqbal, A. W. Ahmad, A. Smida, and N. K. Mallat, “Tunable SIW Bandpass Filters with Improved Upper Stopband Performance”, IEEE Transactions on Circuits and Systems II: Express Briefs, Vol. 67, Issue 7, Year: 2020

-N. Khaddaj Mallat, M. Talha Zia, and N. Masood Mirza, “Comparison of RLS and LMS Algorithms for Interference Cancelation in a Fixed Point to Point Microwave Link”, International Journal on Communications Antenna and Propagation (IRECAP), Volume 7, Issue 5, pp. 448-456, Year: 2017.
+N. K. Mallat, M. Talha Zia, and N. Masood Mirza, “Comparison of RLS and LMS Algorithms for Interference Cancelation in a Fixed Point to Point Microwave Link”, International Journal on Communications Antenna and Propagation (IRECAP), Vol. 7, Issue 5, pp. 448-456, Year: 2017

 Data and Computer Communications, Electromagnetic theory.